Phala-Network/phala-wiki-next/content/en-us/mine/phala-worker/prbv3 deployment.md

 ---
-title: "Using PRBv3 for batch of workers deployment on Phala"
+title: "PRBv3 deployment for batch of workers"
 weight: 1020
 menu:
   mine: